Founder Stories: Why We Joined Cloudflare

 Great.
 That's a pretty amazing story to hear.

 David, it's great having you with us at Cloudflare TV.
+Thank you for taking the time to speak with us.

-Next up for anybody viewing, we've got This Week in Net with our CTO, John Graham, coming.
+Next up, for anybody viewing, we've got This Week in Net with our CTO, John Graham, coming.

 So stay tuned.
 David, thank you for joining us.
-Thanks very much, Alonso.